Types of Camping All Campers Should Know

 If you like hiking outdoors but aren’t comfortable with sleeping outdoors or inside a tent, then RV camping might be for you.
-Sleeping inside an RV can arguably be more comfortable since it protects you from rain, cold, heat and insects.
+Sleeping inside an RV can arguably be more comfortable since it protects you from rain, cold, heat, and insects.

-Most RVs come with stoves, a fridge and a bathroom of your own, which is perfect if you don’t want to completely sever yourself from the luxuries you’re used to.
+Most RVs come with stoves, a fridge, and a bathroom of your own, which is perfect if you don’t want to completely sever yourself from the luxuries you’re used to.

 The biggest drawback of RV camping is that it can’t go anywhere.
-For instance, if you want to go exploring in the woods, you’ll have to park the vehicle and proceed on foot or a bicycle.
+For instance, if you want to go exploring in the woods, you’ll have to park the vehicle and proceed on foot or on a bicycle.

 Glamorous Camping or ‘Glamping’ gives you the luxuries of a hotel room in an open, outdoor setting.

-You’ll find a variety of glamping accommodations all over the country, whether it’s a treehouse in the middle of a lush forest, an eco-lodge by a lake or a teepee atop a mountain.
+You’ll find a variety of glamping accommodations all over the country, whether it’s a treehouse in the middle of a lush forest, an eco-lodge by a lake, or a teepee atop a mountain.

-The entire objective of survival camping is to thrust yourself into the wilderness for a period of time with no food and little gear as possible and return alive.
+The entire objective of survival camping is to thrust yourself into the wilderness for a period of time with as no food and little gear as possible and return alive.
 Essentially, it’s a ‘Man vs. Wild’ routine.